Acta Agriculturae Scandinavica B

 Acta Agriculturae Scandinavica.
 Section B. Soil and Plant Science is a peer-reviewed scientific journal published by Taylor & Francis on behalf of the Nordic Association of Agricultural Scientists.
 It covers environmental sciences, botany, earth sciences, physical geography, ecology, and the soil sciences of relevance to agriculture.

-Before the 1992 split into section B (soil and plant science) and section A (animal science), the journal was published by the Royal Swedish Academy of Agriculture and Forestry from 1950-1955.
-It was then published from 1973-1991 by the Nordic Association of Agricultural Scientists.
+Before the 1992 split into section B (soil and plant science) and section A (animal science), the journal was published by the Royal Swedish Academy of Agriculture and Forestry from 1950 to 1955.
+It was then published from 1973 to 1991 by the Nordic Association of Agricultural Scientists.

 The editor-in-chief is Anna Mårtensson (Swedish University of Agricultural Sciences).

 Abstracting and indexing

 This journal is abstracted and indexed by: